single-cell-data/SOMA/brainstorming.md

 The foundational types are:

-- SOMACollection - a string-keyed container (key-value map) of other SOMA data types, eg, SOMADataFrame, SOMADataMatrix and SOMACollection.
+- SOMACollection - a string-keyed container (key-value map) of other SOMA data types, e.g., SOMADataFrame, SOMADataMatrix and SOMACollection.
 - SOMADataFrame - a single- or multi-index, multi-column table, with monomorphic columns of equal length -- essentially a dataframe.
 - SOMANdArray - an offset indexed (zero-based), dense, single-typeN-D array.